Apply for a Scholarship

 The scholarship policy establishes the eligibility requirements and determines scholarship levels criteria, which applies to all San Francisco Recreation and Park Department programs for which a fee is charged.
 The Scholarship Program will serve children, youth, adults, and seniors.

-Scholarships and/or financial aid may not be applied to Camp Mather camping reservations, facility rentals or point of sale items, except for aquatic script tickets.
+Scholarships and/or financial aid may not be applied to Camp Mather camping reservations, facility rentals or point of sale items, except for pool swim passes.

 Eligibility for scholarships and/or financial aid may only be determined by any designee(s) of the Recreation and Parks General Manager.
 Once eligibility has been established, a household’s account will reflect that eligibility.
 Eligibility for scholarships must be established every 2 years by meeting eligibility and verification requirements.
 Scholarship eligibility will be valid for 2 years from the date of inception.